benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Global scope normalization rules

-- Global normalization rules MUST be applied to all APIs endpoint as defined (or not) default rules.
+- MUST be applied to all APIs endpoint as defined (or not) default rules.
-- Global normalization rules SHOULD be overwritten by local normalization rules.
+- SHOULD be overwritten by local normalization rules.

 ## Local scope normalization rules